3-Heights™ PDF Merge Split – merging and splitting pages of PDF documents

 - Process PDF/A documents: If all the input documents are PDF/A, then the output is PDF/A.

 - Rotate pages

-- Set and copy the color profile for the output device (output intent)
+- Set or copy the color profile for the output device (output intent)

-- Set and copy document information and metadata (XMP)
+- Set or copy document information and metadata (XMP)

 - Set passwords and permission flags

 - Process from the file system and from memory